 Assessment

+What is ‘Assessment’?
 Assessment helps us to determine a child’s understanding and plan for their future needs against expectations from the National Curriculum.

 At Michael Drayton, we view assessment as a vital part of the teaching and learning process.
 We assess through the consistent assessment and recording of attainment – Assessment of Learning - to track pupil progress.
-We also assess each and every day during each lesson, piece of work and verbal exchange – Assessment for Learning – to inform future learning and curriculum planning.
+We also assess each and every day during each lesson, piece of work and verbal exchange – Assessment for Learning – to inform future learning and curriculum planning. |

 Aims: